lishiqianhugh/IPHYRE/README.md

 pip install iphyre
 ```

+## Package
+We build the `iphyre` package to promote research on interactive physical reasoning.
+Follow [this instruction](./package/README.md) to call its APIs.

 ## Games
-Different games are set in the file `iphyre/games.py`, which contains the vertices of the blocks and positions and radiuses of the balls.
-See the following structure as an example:
+See the game list [here](https://lishiqianhugh.github.io/IPHYRE/).
+The parameters of different games are set in `iphyre.games`, which contains the vertices of the blocks and the central positions of the balls with radiuses.
+See the following structure for example:
 ```angular2html
 '''
 block: [[x1, y1],[x2, y2]] with a radius of 10